Jackson is one of the most popular libraries (at least according to GitHub stars)

 Jackson default behavior is to use a no-arg constructor and try to find a way of injecting values to fields one by one.
 This

 may or may not be the behavior we want.
-We’ve also seen that letting Jackson modify final
+We’ve also seen that letting Jackson modify final fields can lead to subtle

 bugs which may be hard to track down and understand.